FuseCP/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer/README.md

   IisExpressAdminCmd setupSslUrl -url:https://localhost:9019 -UseSelfSigned appcmd add site /name:solidcp.enterpriseserver /bindings:https/*:9019:localhost /physicalPath:c:\github\solidcp\solidcp\sources\solidcp.server

+  Unfortunately it's not possible to debug NET Framework projects directrly in Visual Studio for SDK style projects.
+In order to debug, you have to start iisexpress via the command shell and attach to the process within Visual Studio.

 - For net6 & WSL set the correct certificate settings in launchSettings.json or appsettings.json to configure the server certificate WCF should use, or run the server only over http.